Office Building CAM Audit: $/SF Benchmarks, Top Overcharge Types, and What to Expect

 | Total 2025 overcharge | $23,600 |

-Over four years with similar management fee and base year errors, recoverable overcharges would approach $90,000 — meaningful for any tenant's budget, achievable with a single flat-fee audit.
+Here's the thing: over four years with similar management fee and base year errors, recoverable overcharges would approach $90,000, meaningful for any tenant's budget, achievable with a single flat-fee audit.

-Run a free scan on your office CAM charges — upload your lease and CAM reconciliation for a forensic analysis in under 60 seconds.
+Run a free audit on your office CAM charges, upload your lease and CAM reconciliation for a forensic analysis in under fifteen minutes.

 For a 10,000 SF office tenant: